infinityloop-dev/multistep-form/README.md

 - Register `\Infinityloop\MultistepForm\IMultiStepFormFactory` as service in cofiguration file.
 - Inject it into component/presenter where you wish to use multi step form,
     - write createComponent method and use macro {control} in template file
+- Submit buttons for moving forward and backward are added automaticaly.

 ### Example createComponent method